MCMC Methods for Functions: Modifying Old Algorithms to Make Them Faster: Common Structure

 Here $v(x,t)$ is a time-parameterized family of vector fields on $\mathbb{R}^2$ chosen as follows.
 We define a metric on the ``length'' of paths as

 where $B$ is some appropriately chosen Hilbert space.
-The dynamics \eqref{e:motion} is defined by choosing an appropriate $v$ which minimizes this metric, subject to the end point constraints \eqref{e:bcs}.
+The dynamics (\ref{emotion}) are defined by choosing an appropriate $v$ which minimizes this metric, subject to the end point constraints (\ref{ebcs}).

-In \cite{Co2008} it is shown that this minimization problem can be solved via a dynamical system obtained from the Euler-Lagrange equation.
-This dynamical system yields $q(s,1)=G(p,\eta,s)$, where $p$ is an initial momentum variable normal to $\Gd$, and $\eta$ is the reparameterization.
-In the perfectly observed scenario the optimal values of $u=(p,\eta)$ solve the equation $G(u,s):=G(p,\eta,s)=\qo(s).$
+In \cite{Co2008} it is shown that this minimisation problem can be solved via a dynamical system obtained from the\vadjust{\goodbreak} Euler--Lagrange equation.
+This dynamical system yields $q(s,1)=G(p,\eta,s)$, where $p$ is an initial momentum variable normal to $\Gd$, and $\eta$ is the reparameterisation.
+In the perfectly observed scenario the optimal values of $u=(p,\eta)$ solve the equation $G(u,s):=G(p,\eta,s)=\qo(s)$.

 In the partially and noisily observed scenario we are given observations